book page

 Reviewer avatar

-If you enjoyed Visualizations with Three.js, this one scratches a similar itch—especially around romance and momentum.
+If you enjoyed Shaders Unchained: Writing Powerful Shaders for Every Platform, this one scratches a similar itch—especially around review and momentum.

 Reviewer avatar